 Torrence goes on to share that ultras can be held on trails, roads, tracks or a combination of any or all of these surfaces.
 That said, trails are most common, and trail running is harder than road or track running in the sense that you need to approach training runs by time versus distance.
 This is because running on a trail — with considerations for altitude, incline and terrain — takes much longer than running on the road or track.

-"Preparing for an ultra-distance race on trail terrain is more complicated than preparing for a road race, because it's not enough to simply run fast and long," says Sarah Lavender Smith, longtime ultrarunner, running coach, blogger at TheRunnersTrip.com.
+"Preparing for an ultra-distance race on trail terrain is more complicated than preparing for a road race, because it's not enough to simply run fast and long," Sarah Lavender Smith, ultrarunner, running coach and blogger at TheRunnersTrip.com, tells LIVESTRONG.com.
 "An ultra-distance trail runner needs to develop trail-specific skills and endurance to handle the variability and technicality of the terrain and elevation profile."
 For that reason, trail runners will spend more time on their feet.

 Before You Start Training